skycommand/AdminScripts/README.markdown

 This special folder contains source code that one should not run directly.
 Rather, PowerShell developers could read them, learn from them, or include portions of them in their PowerShell scripts.

 - `Demo - Message boxes in PowerShell.ps1`: This scripts demonstrates how to invoke message boxes within a PowerShell script.
 Normally, one must not use message boxes (or `Write-Host`) inside PowerShell scripts.
 Before Windows 10, however, console apps had serious problems displaying Unicode characters, so I used message boxes instead.
-- `Demo - Pipline-ready function.ps1`: Demonstrates how PowerShell passes objects through the pipeline.
+- `Demo - Pipeline-ready function.ps1`: Demonstrates how PowerShell passes objects through the pipeline.
 - `Function library.psm1`: Contains a number of reusable functions.
 I've chosen the `.psm1` filename extension to prevent it from being accidentally run as a script, but it is not a real module.
 Each function has its own local help.
 The functions include:
     - **Test-ProcessAdminRights**: Returns $True when the process running this script has administrative privileges
     - **Test-UserAdminMembership**: Returns $True when the user account running this script is a member of the local Administrators group.